Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Build a collaborative filtering recommendation system.
+- Develop and design a collaborative filtering recommendation system.

 Libraries